ksingh7/data-show/instructions/docs/Module-3.md

-# Module - 3 : Introduction to S3A & Loading Sample Data Set
+# Module - 3 : Introduction to S3A & Loading Sample Data Sets

 !!!
 Summary "Module Agenda"
     - **In this module, you will be introduced to the S3A filesystem client**